SpatialFly: Implicit 3D Prior-Guided Visual Reparameterization for Continuous UAV Vision-and-Language Navigation: Related Work

 \subsection{UAV Vision-and-Language Navigation}

-We first review representative UAV VLN studies to clarify the current progress and remaining limitations in this task.
 UAV VLN requires UAVs to autonomously navigate in complex 6-DoF aerial spaces according to natural language instructions.
 Compared with ground-based VLN~\cite{yao2025navmorph, pmlr-v235-gao24p}, UAVs have greater motion freedom and larger viewpoint changes, making it harder to map visual observations to the underlying 3D space.
 Early studies such as AerialVLN~\cite{liu2023aerialvln} simplify the navigation process by adopting discrete action spaces.
 However, as the task gradually expands to large-scale outdoor environments, recent benchmarks such as OpenFly~\cite{gao2025openfly}, VLA-AN~\cite{wu2025vlaanefficientonboardvisionlanguageaction} and TravelUAV~\cite{wang2024towards} introduce large-scale trajectory data and continuous control signals, shifting the research focus toward stable trajectory prediction in continuous 3D spaces.
 At the methodological level, research has gradually moved from traditional cross-modal policy learning to hierarchical decision-making frameworks driven by large language models.
 For example, FlightGPT~\cite{cai2025flightgptgeneralizableinterpretableuav} improves the interpretability of decision reasoning by combining reinforcement learning with chain-of-thought reasoning.
 CityNav~\cite{lee2024citynav} and related works leverage semantic priors from large models to enhance target understanding and path planning in open environments.
 Besides, AeroDuo~\cite{wu2025aeroduoaerialduouavbased} coordinates multi-altitude UAVs to decompose global reasoning from local execution.
 LongFly~\cite{jiang2025longflylonghorizonuavvisionandlanguage} models historical observations in a temporal manner to alleviate navigation drift.
 However, most methods still model navigation as a direct mapping from 2D visual sequences to a 3D action space, ignoring the structural representation mismatch between visual perception and the underlying 3D decision space.